 Lisa K. Parshall

-The Northeastern Political Science Association will hold its 51st Annual Meeting in Philadelphia, PA from November 7th through the 9th, 2019.
+The Northeastern Political Science Association will hold its 51s annual meeting in Philadelphia, PA from November 7th through the 9th, 2019.
 It will be at Wyndham Philadelphia Historic District Hotel in Philadelphia, PA.
-Submissions for papers, panels, and roundtables will be accepted beginning in March.
+Click here to submit papers, panels, and roundtables, as well as to indicate your availability to serve as a panel chair or discussant.

 The deadline is June 15, 2019.